eumoisescf7/eumoisescf7/README.md

 Passionate about technology and always looking to learn different web and mobile technologies.

-"I'm always in constant learning, because that's what changes the world and I'm looking to improve myself and offer my best to everyone through my work and the key is never to give up on your goals and dreams and always seek knowledge first , because only he is capable of transforming the world".
+"I'm always in constant learning, because that's what changes the world and I'm looking to improve myself and offer my best to everyone through my work and the key is never to give up on your goals and dreams and always seek knowledge first, because only he is capable of transforming the world".